openstack/hacking/HACKING.rst

 Docstrings
 ----------
 - [H401] Docstrings should not start with a space.
-- [H402] The first line of a docstring should end with punctuation.
 - [H403] Multi line docstrings should end on a new line.
 - [H404] Multi line docstrings should start without a leading new line.
 - [H405] Multi line docstrings should start with a one line summary followed by an empty line.

 Example::

-  """A one line docstring looks like this and ends in a period."""

   """A multi line docstring has a one-line summary, less than 80 characters.